Private Tour Guide in Lima, Peru: Book This City Tour Now!

 Prices available upon request

-Book your private tour guide with Us: Best private guides in Lima, Peru.
+Book your private tour guide in Lima with Us!

 You’ll be met at your hotel by your driver and private tour guide.
 After a brief orientation talk, you are on your way to Lima’s Spanish Colonial Center, declared a UNESCO World Heritage Site in 1988.